algotecture/DataModel/README.md

-# AlgoTecture Data Model
+# AlgoTecture's Data Model

-This repository maintains
+This repository maintains development of the AlgoTecture's Data Model

 ## Abstract Model